Gabriele-Riccardi/C-MNIST-Digit-Classifier/README.md

 ## AI full disclosure

-This software is developed with assistance from GPT 5.5, 5.6, Claude Fable and with humans leading the ideas, testing, and debugging.
+This software is developed with assistance from GPT 5.5, 5.6, Claude.
+Coding models wrote some comments and parts of the implementation, and one argued my experimental protocol into shape.
+I do not claim every line, but I can defend every check — and anything wrong in here is mine.

 ## Roadmap